Kudbettin/uva-rideon/README.md

 Create a drive model.
 Add simple fields to it.
 Add urls
-Create a super base view and template
+Create a super base view and template (drive listings)

-add a base view

-models
-- the database layout of ride
-- add models to admin

-urls

-views
-- interact with the database as necessary
-- render the page using templates

-templates
-- html of the webpage